STATISTICS

 Inter quartile range (IQR)

-In order to talk about inter quartile range, we need to first talk about percentile.
+To talk about the interquartile range, we need to first talk about the percentile.
 The pth percentile of the data set is a measurement such that after the data are ordered from smallest to largest, at most p% of the data are below this value and at most (100-p)% above it.
 Thus, the median is the 50th percentile.

 Also, Q1 = lower